Best Record Collecting Books | Essential Reads for Vinyl Enthusiasts

 Use your local library.
 Most of these are available through UK library systems.
 Borrow before buying.
 The ones you want to revisit are the ones worth owning.

 Try the audiobook versions.
-Please Kill Me, Our Band Could Be Your Life, and How Music Works all work brilliantly as audiobooks — listen while sorting your collection or browsing record shops.
-Audible has most of the narrative titles on this list.
+Please Kill Me, Our Band Could Be Your Life, and How Music Works all work brilliantly as audiobooks.
+Listen while sorting your collection or browsing record shops.
+Audible carries most of the narrative titles on this list.

 Mix reading with listening.
 The best music books make you want to hear the music they describe.
 Keep your turntable warm while you read.